MrEnder0/Grid9/README.md

 ### High priority
  - Add more options to the installer
+ - Make windows not false positive the installer
  - Allow while nesting
  - Make a update command for the cli tool